anhkhoatranle30/post-app-react-v1/README.md

 This project was made by myself in order to practice Redux Toolkit (including createAsyncThunk), Material UI

+## Production

+You can visit this app via : https://khoa-postapp-v1.netlify.app/

+# Getting started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts